000

 Local SEO That’s Actually Local

-Don’t just build a “Tulsa Web Design” page.
-Break it down into service-area specific content:
+Don’t just build a generic “Tulsa Web Design” page.
+Create service-area specific content:

 • Broken Arrow Web Design Services